Rescue Relief

 Since Last Friday night we have been on edge because there was an 'apparent' plane arriving with 'refugees' from Katrina.
 The rumor went from one plane to several planes.
 We would get calls almost each shift.
 So - people were asked to either cover the ED or be prepared to go on a team to triage.
 A very big part of me wished I was able to actually go to LA or Ms. to help out.
 I have been rather ambivalent about the entire disaster.
 I love LA and have been to New Orleans SEVERAL times when I lived in FL.
 I am well aware of what the living conditions were like prior to Katrina and can only imagine the destruction left behind.
 I would like to believe the news media is not sensationalizing - But???

-Joy and Terihad to say.
+I love what Joy and Terihad to say.
 They articulated far better than I could have in my sleep deprived state.

 So - last night - I came up close and personal with some of the people from Katrina.
 They called a team out at 2330.
 I volunteered since I was already at work and the only thing I would be sacrificing today was a pre-registered conference on "Child-Maltreatment."
 (However - it was an awesome conference).
 Another Nurse, our trauma coordinator, ED director and another Attending were escorted to this Church on the Southside of Chicago - House of Hope.